GaspardMacaux/Documentation_app/docs/source/single_dataset_analysis/differentially_expressed_genes.rst

 - **Too Many DEGs**:
    If you find too many DEGs, try increasing the log fold change threshold or decreasing the percentage threshold.
 This will help you focus on genes with stronger expression differences and filter out those that may not be biologically relevant.

-- **Error During DEG Calculation**:
-   If an error occurs, ensure that the dataset is properly formatted and the Seurat object is loaded.
-Double-check that you have set the thresholds correctly and that the selected clusters contain enough cells for meaningful comparison.